Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Discussion

 \subsubsection{Why the Betz model is sub-optimal in performance}

 An obvious questions is "if the new derivation applies to every velocity distribution, and Betz case is just a particular velocity distribution, why don't these two agree"?
-The intuitive answer is "if the power was shed outside the harvester or released untapped from the harvester, then it was not the velocity profile within the harvester that mattered."
+The intuitive answer is "if the power was shed outside the harvester or released untapped from the harvester, then the portion of the integral over that part of the velocity profile was sacrificed."

 We can verify this intuition by finite-element simulation since it book-keeps where the power loss occurs.
 We find an increasing amount is shed in the expansion region as the inlet velocity descends from the CEMS to the Betz case.
 An increasing amount of untapped kinetic energy exits from the outlet as we raise the outlet velocity to the Betz velocity.